 To offset the stress, consider the power of positive thinking.
 A University of North Carolina stress study has shown that people who “seed their lives” with moments of positive emotions are more resilient in the face of challenges.
 This approach doesn’t mean ignoring or denying the negatives.
 Instead, it means taking time to notice the “micromoments” of things that are going well.

 The good news is that a shift in attitude or attention costs nothing and generally does not add inches to your waistline!
-Despite the hardships, family members frequently mention the following rewards in caregiving:

-“I am grateful to be able to give back.”
+“I’m grateful to be able to give back.”

 “I now feel much closer to my mother.”